DylanMeeus/springboot_jwt_blog/_posts/2015-09-30-auth0-passwordless-email-authentication-and-sms-login-without-passwords.markdown

 Auth0 Passwordless can be used on all platforms: native apps, web apps, mobile web, command line interfaces or anything that can send an HTTP request over the net.
 It's a great way to achieve Single Sign On across everything with a single uniform authentication scheme across the board.

-{% include tweet_quote.html quote_text="Auth0 Passwordless can be used on all platforms: native apps, web apps, mobile web, command line interfaces or anything that can send an HTTP request over the net." %}
+{% include tweet_quote.html quote_text="Auth0 Passwordless can be used on all platforms and anything that can send an HTTP request over the net." %}

 ## Future directions